 Then I read in Prevention magazine that smelly feet with cracks between the toes and wrinkled white toe pads could be caused by a zinc deficiency.

 I started taking zinc tablets.
 Within the first day, the cracks between my toes closed up and the pads were no longer white or wrinkled.
 By the third day, the feet were completely cleared up: no sign of wrinkled white toes, the cracks completely healed, and as a bonus, no stinky feet.
-After about two weeks of zinc tablets, I began to notice a metallic taste in my mouth and decided it was time to stop taking the zinc tablets.
+After about two weeks, I began to notice a metallic taste in my mouth and decided it was time to stop taking the tablets.

 That revelation came in the mid 1970s.
 Since then, whenever my feet begin to smell, I take zinc tablets for a couple of days.
 I hope you can add this to your wealth of resources of home cures.

 A. You are not the first person to tell us that systemic zinc may help control unpleasant odors.
-A number of European cosmetic products contain zinc-containing compounds to aid with odor (Abendrot & Kalinowska-Lis, International Journal of Cosmetic Science, Aug.
+A number of European cosmetic products contain compounds with this mineral to aid with odor (Abendrot & Kalinowska-Lis, International Journal of Cosmetic Science, Aug.
 2018).

 The NIH Office of Dietary Supplements suggests a daily intake of 9 mg of zinc for women and 11 mg for men.
 The “tolerable upper intake limit” is 40 mg.
 Be careful not to exceed the limit, as too much zinc can be dangerous.